A Large-Scale Comprehensive Measurement of AI-Generated Code in Real-World Repositories: Introduction

-Beyond code-level properties, it is equally important to investigate commit-level characteristics associated with AI-generated code.
-Modern software development is inherently collaborative and version-controlled, making commits a natural unit of analysis.
-Questions arise as to whether AI-assisted development changes developer behavior and workflow dynamics: Do AI-generated commits modify larger portions of code?
-Do they accelerate development by increasing commit frequency or reducing development time?
-How stable are such commits—do they require more frequent subsequent fixes, revisions, or reverts?
+Beyond code-level properties, it is equally important to investigate commit-level characeristics of AI-assisted code in comparison to human-written one.
+Modern software engineering is collaborative and version-controlled, making commits a natural unit of analysis.
+Questions arise as to whether and how AI-assisted commits differ from human commits regarding different aspects: Do AI-involved commits modify larger portions of code?
+Do they accelerate development by increasing commit frequency?
+How stable are such commits - do they require more frequent subsequent fixes, revisions, or reverts?
 Addressing these questions is crucial for understanding the broader impact of AI on software engineering processes.

-Despite the growing interest in AI-assisted programming, there remains a significant research gap.
-Existing work primarily focuses on limited sets of code-level metrics and evaluates LLM-generated outputs in controlled, small-scale settings.
-To the best of our knowledge, no prior study has conducted a comprehensive, large-scale empirical analysis that jointly examines both code-level and commit-level characteristics of AI-generated code in real-world repositories.
-This gap limits our ability to draw reliable conclusions about the practical implications of adopting AI in software development.
+However, relevant work primarily focuses on limited sets of code-level metrics and evaluates LLM-generated outputs in controlled, small-scale settings~\cite{rahman2025,guo2026,SMC10394237}.
+To the best of our knowledge, no prior study exists for a comprehensive, large-scale empirical analysis that jointly examines both code-level and commit-level characteristics between AI and human code, in a real-world setting.

-In this paper, we aim to bridge this gap by conducting a comprehensive empirical study of AI-generated code in real-world projects.
-A central challenge in this endeavor is identifying and collecting AI-generated code from large-scale repositories, where such information is not explicitly labeled.
-To address this, we develop multi-stage rule-based message filter and LLM-assisted classifier for Github commit messages to construct a large dataset of AI-generated code instances.
-Based on this dataset, we perform, to the best of our knowledge, the most extensive measurement study to date, covering a wide range of code-level and commit-level metrics.
+This paper aims to bridge this gap.
+A central challenge in this endeavor is identifying and collecting AI-generated code from real-world repositories, where such information is not explicitly labeled.
+To address this, we develop a multi-stage rule-based comment filter and LLM-assisted classifier to identify AI-involved code from self-admitted code comments.
+Our pipeline collects a large-scale dataset (largest by far to our knowledge) of likely AI-generated code in real repositories.
+Based on it, we extensively measure multiple code-level and commit-level metrics.

-Our analysis yields a set of actionable insights into the current state of AI-assisted software development.
-These insights shed light on how AI-generated code differs from human-written code in terms of complexity, quality, and evolution, as well as how it influences development practices at the commit level.
-Such findings have important implications for researchers, practitioners, and tool designers seeking to better understand and improve the integration of AI into software engineering workflows.